 Other tools that I’ve covered provide added information around keyword analysis, content insights, low-hanging fruit, ROI estimates, and comprehensive competitive reporting.

 All of these are helpful when determining the overall strategy and working with the 4 pillars of enterprise SEO.

 I made my first leap from agency SEO to in-house SEO in 2006 and never would have dreamed of the path that has taken.
 In-house SEO isn’t a simple job of optimizing and making sure other teams like you.

-Google has since made progress in tackling irrelevant content and spam that has added to a level of SEO that only a few have predicted.
-From Neural Matching to E.A.T, SEO professionals are following Google in the continued progress of matching a user’s intent when searching for the content they are optimizing.
+Google has since made progress in tackling irrelevant content and spam, adding to a level of SEO that only a few have predicted.
+From Neural Matching to E.A.T, SEO professionals follow Google in the continued progress of matching a user’s intent when searching for the content they are optimizing.

 In 2021 we will see a continued effort to dig deeper into the searcher’s psyche while they are searching.

-When optimizing for Google in 2021, helping Google (and other search engines) understand what type of content, and what kind of site it is, will have a dramatic impact on rankings.
+When optimizing for Google in 2021, helping Google (and other search engines) understand what type of content, and what kind of site it is, will dramatically impact rankings.

 Consider a few questions: